nicpittman/pyCO2airseaflux/README.md

 # pyCO2airseaflux

+Python implementation of Wanninkhof (2014) CO2 flux measurement equations.
-Convert ocean observations into an air-sea flux because a Python version doesn't exist publicly.
+This software will convert physical ocean observations into air-sea flux (outgassing from the ocean) because an open-source Python version doesn't exist.

-This small package allows the user to calculate air-sea CO2 flux from observations.
-The main function is `carbon_flux`.
-You should call it like `from carbon_math import carbon_flux` and then something like `print(carbon_flux(35,10,10,475,400))`
+This script calculates Schmidt number, CO2 solubility and thus the approximate air-sea CO2 flux.
+Check the papers (bottom) to convert for different gas coefficients.

+Example use:
+    `from carbon_math import carbon_flux`
+    `print(carbon_flux(33,20,6,425,400))`
+where:
+    `carbon_flux(salinity,temperature (C),windspeed U,pco2atm,pco2sw,dpco2 (optional))` - Could be updated to take either in a future version, or feel free to fork          it.

     Parameters